wp-plugins/christmas-countdown-clock/readme.txt

 1. Download the zip file and extract the contents,
 2. Upload the folder `christmas-countdown-clock` to your WP plugin folder `/wp-content/plugins/` directory,
-3. Go to Plugins > Installed, and activate the plugin,
+3. Go to Plugins > Plugins, and activate the plugin,
 4. Go to Appearance > Widgets, and drag the widget to a sidebar,
 5. Select the countdown type, size, colors, or background from the setting menu
+6. Send us and email with any problems to widgets at mycountdown.org, we will make efforst to solve the problem
+7. Please rate our plugin!

 == Screenshots ==